Biologically relevant genetic markers of prostate cancer risk and aggressive disease within SA men -Prof Riana Bornman

 Goals and Objectives: The overall objective is firstly to establish a South African prostate cancer cohort and secondly to use this resource to identify biologically relevant markers of PCa that may explain increased risk and aggressive disease associated with an African ancestry, while addressing current limitations in published PCa GWAS association studies (each addressed below).

 Following on the findings of McCrow et al. (2016) on the spectrum of mitochondrial genomic variation and associated clinical presentation of prostate cancer in South African men, we performed genome mapping, which revealed a novel subset of large genomic reorganizations in prostate cancer.
-Complex genomic rearrangements re common molecular events driving prostate carcinogenesis.
+Complex genomic rearrangements are common molecular events driving prostate carcinogenesis.
 However, clinical significance has yet to be fully understood.
 The preliminary findings indicate that these large genomic rearrangements to be early events in prostate cancer that could enhance subtype classification in prostate cancer.
-This is now being followed up.
+Epidemiologic analyses indicated the possibility of environmental drivers in PCa of African men.
+These factors are now being followed up.